-Medical loans allow you to borrow money for medical procedures and pay it back at a fixed rate over a predetermined number of months.
-If you choose this method, you should compare rates from a few different lenders to make sure you get the best rate.
-You can learn more about using personal loans for cosmetic procedures here.
+Medical loans are just personal loans that can be used to cover medical expenses.
+These loans allow you to borrow money for medical procedures and pay it back at a fixed rate over a predetermined number of months.

 0% APR Credit Card

 Credit cards with a 0% APR period can also be used.
 However, you should make sure you’re able to pay off the full balance before the intro period expires, and always make minimum payments on time to avoid damaging your credit.

 If you want to compare other options, you can check out our guide to the best credit cards.